Daily Business Review

 In attorney disciplinary matters, is there any set discipline for certain types of misconduct?

 A judge has tossed out a suit against Owen, Gleaton, Egan, Jones & Sweeney and a former partner there, Amy Kolczak, that accused the lawyer of improperly conducting an ex parte conversation with a potential witness in a Bartow County medical malpractice case.

 A prominent Corpus Christi plaintiff's lawyer who lobbied extensively for tougher laws against barratry has won his own fight against 12 of 13 plaintiffs who alleged that he, his firm and a former lawyer there committed barratry, the illegal solicitation of legal clients.
 The other two defendants scored the same victory.

-A former Bristol lawyer who allegedly stole more than one millions dollars from an elderly woman who he represented in an estate case is now facing 29 felony larceny charges.
+A former Bristol lawyer who allegedly took more than $1 million from an elderly woman is facing 29 felony larceny charges.

 Two lawyers who pleaded guilty to illegal structuring of bank deposits have sued their malpractice carrier for refusing to fund their defense in the attorney discipline cases to come.

 Focus on phone records showing Niro lawyers spoke to client Daniel Henderson on the same day he submitted a false declaration to the PTO.